Mourners in California honor 3 Marines killed in Afghanistan - NewsBreak

 Mourners in California honor 3 Marines killed in Afghanistan

-RIVERSIDE, Calif. — (AP) — Mourners in California said prayers and their final goodbyes Saturday to three Marines killed in last month’s bombing in Afghanistan.
+Mourners in California said prayers and their final goodbyes Saturday to three Marines killed in last month’s bombing in Afghanistan

 Family and friends of Lance Cpl.
 Kareem Nikoui packed a church in Riverside to celebrate the life of the 20-year-old Marine from Norco.